-SSRIs are believed to act by inhibiting the reuptake of serotonin after being released in the brain synapses.
+SSRIs are believed to act by inhibiting the re-uptake of hormone serotonin after being released in the brain synapses.
 The exact mechanism for their operation is unknown.

 Quote from the prescribing information datasheet for Prozac™, from manufacturer Eli Lilly and Company.